Our Activities

 The event celebrated the contribution made by the whisky industry, one of the UK's leading exports and attendees sampled a number of whisky and gin products.

 The reception also reflected on the 'UK-US Prosperity Deal' and other economic agreements secured in the last six months between the two partners.
-These interests all support the APPG's continued work on deepening international trade relationships.
+These interests all support the APPG's continued work on deepening international trade relationship.

 In June 2025, the APPG looked at how prepared and resilient businesses are to supply chain shocks, what the biggest barriers that businesses in the trading environment face, and how both government and industry can work together to support business resilience in this area.
 Our report has been published and is accessible here.